-Interim clinical data from the HGB-205 study
+Updated clinical data from the HGB-205 study in subjects with TDT or severe SCD

-In December 2016, we presented interim clinical data from our HGB-205 study in subjects with TDT at the ASH Annual Meeting.
-All data presented at the ASH Annual Meeting and summarized below from our HGB-205 study are as of the data cut-off date of
+In December 2017, we presented updated clinical data from our HGB-205 study in subjects with SCD or TDT at the ASH Annual Meeting.
+All data presented at the ASH Annual Meeting and summarized below from our HGB-205 study are as of the data cut-off date of September 20, 2017.
+As of the data cut-off date, the study had enrolled three subjects with severe SCD and four subjects with TDT.